Muhammad Khan Bangash: Succession

 Muhammad Khan Bangash was succeeded by his eldest son Qaim Khan in 1743.
 Qaim Khan was later succeeded by Ahmad Khan Bangash, his younger brother and Muhammad Khan Bangash's second son.

+Family

+Muhammad Khan Bangash married Malaha Banu (also known as Rabaha Banu or Bibi Sahiba), daughter of Kasim Khan Bangash.
+Muhammad Khan had twenty-two sons and at least twenty-two daughters, many of whom married into branches of the Bangash family or other prominent Afghan households.